ICRA CEB Charter

 The PC handles all aspects of organizing the conference, such as forming the technical program, assigning papers to sessions, special sessions, invited talks, videos, best papers, and 6 workshops and tutorials.

-About a month before the PC meeting, the EIC of the CEB and the PC chair will meet face-to-face for a 1-2 day meeting.
-They will go over the results of the review process, identifying particularly those papers which are borderline or otherwise require further PC scrutiny.
+Prior to the PC meeting, the EIC of the CEB and the PC chair will go over the results of the review process, identifying particularly those papers which are borderline or otherwise require further PC scrutiny.

 The Program Chair will consider the opportunity to recruit members from the TC Chairs into the PC, upon consultation with the VP for Technical Activities.

-The EIC of the CEB and his assistant will attend the PC meeting.
+The EIC of the CEB and (if possible) his/her assistant will attend the PC meeting.

 The RAS will pay for a part-time assistant to the Editor-in-Chief.